awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 1. On the **SMTP Server** window, complete the following sections:
    + For **Description**, type **Amazon SES**\.
    + For **Server Name**, enter the SMTP endpoint for the AWS Region in which you use Amazon SES\.
-For a list of endpoints, see [Email Sending Endpoints](regions.md#region-endpoints-sending)\.
+For a list of endpoints, see [Amazon SES Regions and Endpoints](regions.md#region-endpoints)\.
    + For **Port**, type **587**\.
    + For **Connection security**, choose **STARTTLS**\.
    + For **Authentication method**, choose **Normal password**\.
    + For **User Name**, type your SMTP user name\.
 **Note**
 Your SMTP user name isn't the same as your AWS access key ID\.
+Additionally, you have to use SMTP credentials that are specific to the AWS Region that you're using\.
 For more information, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.

    When you finish, choose **OK**\.